solbach/GAIM2/README.md

 Concurrent implementation of the Genetic Algorithm to optimize the travelling salesman problem

 # About this Branch
-Specifically made for performance testing on Intel's® Manycore Testing Lab.
+Specifically made for performance testing on _Intel's® Manycore Testing Lab_ (_MTL_).
 Further Information will follow.

 ## usage
 * open in eclipse and enjoy.